 Last week, a fat envelope plopped onto our doormat.

-(Am I the only one who still adores post?)
-I tore open the white cover and inside were two National Trust for Scotland membership cards and a guidebook showing the Trust sites which — for a travel addict — felt rather like Christmas!
-Since then, B and I had been plotting where exactly we were going to go and decided, wisely for his crumbling car, to choose sites close to Edinburgh city itself.
+Surely I’m not the only one who still loves getting a letter?
+I tore open the white cover and inside were two National Trust for Scotland membership cards and a guidebook showing the Trust sites.

-Inveresk Lodge Garden is tucked behind bright walls in the quiet and quaint little village of Inveresk, just outside Musselburgh.
+Inveresk Lodge Garden is tucked behind bright walls in a quiet village near Musselburgh.

 The history of this place is rather mysterious.

 Although much is known about the neighbouring seventeenth-century Lodge — and the family that owned it — little is known about the garden’s origins.

 What the NTS do know is that the current grounds were designed in the nineteenth century, before Helen Brunton passed the estate to the Trust in 1959.

 Whatever secrets the soil holds seem to make this place more magical; an organic oasis in our modern world of beeping phones and constant communication.